Language In The Ether¶

 However, back in the “real” world, I quite like binary as a working candidate.
-In fact, I plan on spending a large part of my life figuring out ways to build bridges (in modern parlance, “interfaces”) for ordinary people to express themselves in a language which can be read as perfect by anyone who cares to interpret them.
+In fact, I have spent a lot of time recently building simple frameworks for ordinary people to express themselves in a language which can be read as perfect by anyone who cares to interpret them.
 To paraphrase Vlad Zamfir, the “can be read” part is in bold because it’s important, but I’ll circle back to it later.

-It was this realisation that precipitated the sudden change of course for me into programming and software development after finishing my studies.
-Here, suddenly, was a whole new class of languages which differed from natural language in that they use executable text to carry not just thought, but actions across the world at the speed of light.
+Software offers us a whole new class of languages which differ from natural language in that they use executable text to carry not just thought, but actions across the world at the speed of light.
 Moreover, they are externally verifiable and testable, and that is because – conceptually at least – programming languages are a bridge between mathematics and natural language and compile down to – surprise, surprise – binary, which computers can read.

 Why write a novel when I can build interactive, hypertext-based works which rely explicitly (rather than implicitly) on a given reader’s actions?
 A little further afield, why write a poem about – for instance – wandering as lonely as a cloud, when I can build an immersive experience of just that in virtual reality, replete with believable blasts of wind?